gmangrum/Docs/README.md

 # Docs

-Tons of coding tips and tricks!
+This project is filled with tons and tons of coding tips, tricks, and scripts.

+## Status: <span style="color: red">In Development</span>